wmcbrine/wmcbrine.github.io/mmail/specs/qwk1st.md

     END TYPE

-"Status" is a string variable of one byte's length.
+**Status** is a string variable of one byte's length.
 It can contain one of the following values:

    - PUBLIC message (message that anyone can read):